vercel/ncc/readme.md

 Outputs the Node.js compact build of `input.js` into `dist/index.js`.

+It is also possible to build multiple files in a code-splitting build by passing additional inputs.

 ### Execution Testing

 For testing and debugging, a file can be built into a temporary directory and executed with full source maps support with the command: